 For more than three thousand years, Jews have observed the harvest festival called Sukkot (“the Festival of Booths”).
 Building a simple structure called a sukkah in the backyard, in a corner of a college campus, on a synagogue lawn, or an apartment rooftop, Jews traditionally gather and eat meals there every day for eight days.
 The most observant Jews will eat and sleep in the sukkah, while many other Jews will eat there at least once a day.
 In this way, the Jewish community recalls the fragile structures in which their ancestors lived during the forty years in the wilderness following the exodus from Egypt.

 During the full eight-day festival, Jews are commanded to dwell in the sukkah’s temporary shelter.
-This is seen as an act of thanksgiving for the miracle of God’s protection during the long sojourn in the desert, and a reminder of humanity’s continued dependence on God, even in the midst of glittering cities and skyscrapers.
+This is seen as an act of thanksgiving for the miracle of God’s protection during the long sojourn in the desert and a reminder of humanity’s continued dependence on God, even in the midst of glittering cities and skyscrapers.
 Depending on the weather, one’s health, and one’s level of observance, dwelling in the sukkah can mean anything from eating meals there to spending the night.
 For some, Sukkot is seen as an opportunity to invite people to one’s home for a special dinner under the stars.
-It is understood, however, that those invited to the sukkah include the spirits of the ancestors (ushpizin), who were also wanderers and exiles: Abraham, Isaac, Jacob, Joseph, Moses, Aaron, David, Sarah, Rebecca, Rachel, Leah, Miriam, Devorah, Esther, Ruth, and Tamar are all guests.
+It is understood, however, that those invited to the sukkah include the spirits of the ancestors (ushpizin) who were also wanderers and exiles: Abraham, Isaac, Jacob, Joseph, Moses, Aaron, David, Sarah, Rebecca, Rachel, Leah, Miriam, Devorah, Esther, Ruth, and Tamar are all guests.

 Another observance integral to the Sukkot holiday is the gathering of lulav (a bundle of palm, myrtle and willow) and etrog (an aromatic citrus fruit).
 In the days before Sukkot, one will see lulav and etrog for sale in many city neighborhoods.
 During Sukkot Jews are commanded to take these plants, representing nature’s blessings, and rejoice before the Lord, both in the sukkah and in the synagogue.
 With lulav and etrog in hand, one recites the blessing and waves them in the six directions—east, south, west, north, up and down—to symbolize God’s omnipresence.
 One holds the lulav and etrog during the Hallel, or psalms of praise, in Sukkot synagogue services, as well as during processions around the bimah, the podium where the Torah is read, on each of the seven days of the holiday.
 These processions, recalling the processions around the altar of the ancient Temple in Jerusalem, are called hoshanahs for the prayer accompanying them, which ends with the refrain “Hoshanah,” meaning “Please save us!”.
 On the seventh day of Sukkot, seven circuits are made, a practice called the Hoshanah Rabbah, or “the great hoshanah.”

 The eighth and final day is called Shimini Atzeret, the “Eighth Day of Solemn Assembly.”
-Despite the name and date suggesting that Shimini Atzeret is the eighth day of Sukkot, many Jewish scholars do not consider it officially part of Sukkot, but a separate festival.
-This day does not include the rejoicing with luvav and etrog, but it is the last day people will take meals in the sukkah.
+Despite the name and date suggesting that Shimini Atzeret is the eighth day of Sukkot, many Jewish scholars do not consider it officially part of Sukkot but a separate festival.
+This day does not include the rejoicing with luvav and etrog, although it is the last day people will take meals in the sukkah.
 After the last meal in the sukkah, the festival draws to a close.

 However, the very next day is yet another festival of rejoicing, Simchat Torah, “Rejoicing the Law.”
 On Simchat Torah, the yearly reading of the whole five books of the Torah is complete, culminating with the last reading from Deuteronomy and beginning again with the first reading from Genesis.
 During this celebration of the Torah, Jews carry the scrolls in seven circuits around the bimah, through the congregation, and around the synagogue.
 Singing and dancing with the Torah, large communities even spill out into the streets in celebration.
 At the end of Simchat Torah, a whole month of intense Jewish festival observance, beginning in the month before the High Holy Days, comes to an end.